 We run handbuilding and throwing courses, and offer studio memberships.

+We currently have 12 members from all walks of life who either work as artists or enjoy ceramics as a hobby.
+We pride ourselves on being an inclusive educational environment for people of all ability levels and experience.
 We believe in the benefits of clay as a therapeutic tool for everyone, whether as a personal practice or professional endeavour.

 Parking & access:

 The studio is a 10 minute walk from Salford Central train station, or 15 minutes walk from Albert Square.

-The studio is located on the first floor of a renovated Victorian mill, so unfortunately we do not currently have lift access.
+The studio is located on the first floor of a renovated Victorian mill, and unfortunately we do not currently have lift access.
 We do hope to get this in the future so that our space can be fully inclusive of people with mobility issues.
 We apologise for the inconvenience.